INDICATION

 been controlled.

-prior to treatment and ensure that patients are aware of signs and symptoms
+to treatment and ensure that patients are aware of signs and symptoms of potential

-than the labeled indications have not been established in controlled U.S.
+the labeled indications have not been established in controlled U.S. clinical

-clinical studies.
-As with all transcutaneous procedures, dermal filler
+studies As with all transcutaneous procedures, dermal filler implantation carries

-implantation carries a risk of infection.
-Standard precautions associated
+a risk of infection.
+Standard precautions associated with injectable materials

-pregnancy, in breastfeeding females, and in patients with known
+in breastfeeding females, and in patients with known susceptibility to keloid

 Use with caution in patients on immunosuppressive therapy.

-thrombolytics, anticoagulants, or inhibitors of platelet aggregation) may
+anticoagulants, or inhibitors of platelet aggregation) may experience increased

 Patients with a history of herpetic eruptions may experience reactivation of

-the herpes.
-There is a possible risk of inflammation at the implant site if
+There is a possible risk of inflammation at the implant site if laser treatments

-for Use may adversely impact the sterility, safety, homogeneity, or
+Use may adversely impact the sterility, safety, homogeneity, or performance of

 For single patient use.
 Do not reuse a syringe between two treatments and/or